 Accio Energy, With New CEO, Uses Physics to Harvest Wind Energy Without Turbines

-generate usable wind energy was first explored during the energy crisis of the 1970s, but that other elements weren’t in place to allow it to take off, such as computer systems that could enable the real-time modeling of environments and energy outputs.
+Baird says this method of using fundamental physics to generate usable wind energy was first explored during the energy crisis of the 1970s, but that other elements weren’t in place to allow it to take off, such as computer systems that could enable the real-time modeling of environments and energy outputs.
 “This is very, very complex physics,” she says.

 Accio, founded in 2007, has attracted a total of $2 million in seed funding, grants, and research contracts from organizations like the Michigan Public Service Commission, the U.S. National Science Foundation, and the Defense Advanced Research Projects Agency (DARPA).
 Earlier this summer, the company received $250,000 in seed-stage money from Automation Alley, the Michigan technology business association.
 The startup also counts EDF Ventures managing director and founder Mary Campbell as an angel investor and board member.